 For good reason.

-You execute palm muting by resting the flesh of your right hand on the strings of the guitar (that you want to mute), near the bridge.
+You execute palm muting technique by resting the flesh of your right hand on the strings of the guitar (that you want to mute), near the bridge.

 This gets your chord to make that chugging sound that is very common in Rock, Heavy Metal and Punk music among others.